 The two main purposes of an adoption interview are to screen and educate the animal's prospective caregiver.

-Isn't screening the animal's next family a major part of what adoption teams too?
+Isn't screening the animal's next family a major part of what adoption teams do?

-How will your adoption team be able to observe how other members of the household interact with the pet?
+How will your adoption team observe how other members of the household interact with the pet?

 The requirement that an adoption counsellor interview the animal's prospective caregiver is a requirement built into the adoption process, why would an animal rescue suddenly abandon that process?